Harness Disconnected On-Prem Setup

 The following procedure sets up Harness on one physical server.

-To set up Harness Disconnected On-Premise, do the following:
+To set up Harness Disconnected On-Prem, do the following:

 - Start Docker.
 The Docker daemon must be running before you begin Harness installation.

-- Obtain the Set Up Harness Disconnected On-Premise tar file from Harness.
+- Obtain the Set Up Harness Disconnected On-Prem tar file from Harness.
 It is named harness_installer_version.tar.gz.
 Contact Harness via the Web at harness.io/contact.

 The tar file contains the following: